In 2019, three medical societies in Spain issued a Position Statement regarding their concern about false positive Lyme disease diagnoses in children:

 Non-validated diagnostic tests for the diagnosis of Lyme disease

 Centers for Disease Control and Prevention (CDC) listing of diagnostic tests not recommended for the diagnosis of Lyme disease:

-- Culture, immunofluorescence staining, or cell classification for deficient cell wall forms or cystic forms of B. burgdorferi
+- Culture, immunofluorescence staining, or cell sorting of cell wall-deficient or cystic forms of B. burgdorferi

-- Measurement of antibodies in joint fluid (synovial fluid)
+- Measurements of antibodies in joint fluid (synovial fluid)